chrisbobbe/jekyll-theme-prologue/README.md

 Since Jekyll does not support multiple layout-formatted content sections per page, this theme doesn't have a `section.html` layout in the `_layouts` folder.
 Instead, look for `_layouts/home.html` and `_includes/section.html`.

 There shouldn't be a need to set `permalink` in frontmatter because all content appears on the same page.
-In fact, to prevent visitors from requesting individual un-styled html files from `_sections` (i.e., by typing `/_sections/about-me.html` into the address bar), you can delete this directory from `_site` (**NOT** your project's root directory please!!) after building.
-All sections already exist in `_site/index.html`.
+In fact, to prevent visitors from requesting individual un-styled html files from `_sections` (i.e., by typing `/_sections/about-me.html` into the address bar), you can delete this directory from `_site` (**NOT** from your project's root directory please!!) after building. `_site/index.html` is the only html file you need in your built site.

 # Added Features